How is Pain and Suffering Calculated in Washington State Personal Injury Cases?

 If you have a personal injury claim, you may be wondering how damages for pain and suffering are calculated in Washington State.
 The short answer is that there is no legal requirement to calculate these damages in a particular way.
 In practice, however, juries often use guidelines and general conditions to come up with a number.

-How is pain and suffering calculated in Washington State personal injury cases?
+How much is pain and suffering worth in Washington State personal injury cases?

 Because pain and suffering is a bit of an intangible and there are no rules around how to calculate it, insurance companies rely on the severity of the injuries and various different methods to reach a number.